stanbaek/ece387/_sources/AI_policy.md

 AI will be part of your future as an engineer.
 Learning to use it **ethically, responsibly, and appropratly** start here.
 In this course, it means AI may support your understanding - but **thie thinking, coding, debugging, and writing must be yours.**

-Let’s use technology wisely—with integrity, curiosity, and responsibility.
+Let’s use technology wisely - with integrity, curiosity, and responsibility.